preciousrosekuss/SDoH-Extractor/README.md

 1. Training a model on example sentences provided in 'train.csv'.
 2. Testing the model's performance with 'test.csv'.
 3. Generating outputs in 'sdoh-categorization.md'.
 4. Including 'original.csv' for comparative analysis against the original suggested classifications by Marco Guevara.
+Reference #3.

 ## Data